 If you completed a Free Application for Federal Student Aid (FAFSA), and your aid does not credit your bill, supplemental information may be needed to complete your financial aid application.
-Please contact your Student Financial Services Counselor for further information.
+Please review your Financial Aid via EC Online Services or contact the Office of Student Financial Services.
+Please note Federal Work Study is not applied towards your tuition bill.
+If you choose to work on campus you will receive a paycheck every two weeks for any hours that you have worked.

 If you are borrowing a Direct Subsidized and/or Unsubsidized Loan and it does not appear on your bill, please complete both the Master Promissory Note and Entrance Counseling requirements at www.studentloans.gov.
-To decline the loans, please e-mail firstname.lastname@example.org.
-Please note Federal Work Study is not applied toward your tuition bill.
-If you choose to work on campus you will receive a paycheck every two weeks for any hours that you have worked.
+To decline the loan(s) or reduce the amount you wish to borrow, please login to Financial Aid via EC Online Services and select the "My Awards" page.
+Scroll down to the Loans section, then click "Change loan amount".

 There are several options to pay your bill after your financial aid has been applied including the interest-free monthly payment plan as well as student and parent loans.
 For more information please visit www.emmanuel.edu/paymentoptions.
 If you have concerns about paying your tuition bill, please contact your student financial services counselor.

 Yes.
 Please forward a copy of the scholarship letter to the Office of Student Financial Services as soon as possible.
 Although uncommon, the addition of a private scholarship may affect your eligibility for financial aid.